lnotspotl/notspot_sim_py/README.md

 This code has been tested on ROS noetic, so it might not work for other ROS versions.

 If you happen to have problems with importing the Transformations module, make sure that the python folder RoboticsUtilities (notspot_sim/src/notspot_controller/scripts/RoboticsUtilities) is somewhere, from where python3 can import it.
-You can copy this folder together with all the files which is contains to this path: ~/.local/lib/python3.8/site-packages/
+You can copy this folder together with all the files which it contains to this path: ~/.local/lib/python3.8/site-packages/

 After you've downloaded this git repository, go to the src folder and init the workspace (catkin_init_workspace).
 After that, simply got to the parent folder and run catkin_make.
 This compiles all the code and you're ready to start your simulation.